 - Content marketing builds brand awareness in a crowded field and drives ROI.

-SaaS Brands Need a Long-Term Marketing Strategy
+Why SaaS Businesses Need a Long-Term Content Marketing Strategy

 For small-to-medium-sized SaaS companies, content marketing is easy on the budget and can drive more sales than traditional marketing strategies.
 According to DemandMetric, it costs 62 percent less and produces three times more leads than advertising and other marketing strategies.